jessepav/lacygoill-wiki-backup/vim/vim9.md

    - the script
    - the imported functions

-For more info, see `:h vim9-scopes`:
+For more info, see `:h vim9-scopes`.

-   > When referring to a function and no "s:" or "g:" prefix is used, Vim will
-   > search for the function in this order:
-   > - Local to the current scope and outer scopes up to the function scope.
-   > - Local to the current script file.
-   > - Imported functions, see `:import`.

 ---
 ```vim